PatternPal/PatternPal/docs/users/logging.md

 # Logging System

-PatternPal's logging system is critical for recording use data and providing vital insights into your programming process.
+PatternPal's logging system is critical for recording usage data and providing vital insights into your programming process.
 It enables us to better understand how you interact with the extension and your IDE.

 ## Tracking Your Actions